Treating generalised anxiety disorder

 If SSRIs and SNRIs are not suitable for you, you may be offered pregabalin.
 This is a medication known as an anticonvulsant, which is used to treat conditions such as epilepsy (a condition that causes repeated seizures).
 However, it has also been found to be beneficial in treating anxiety.

-The most commonly reported side effects of pregabalin include:
+Side effects of pregabalin can include:

 - blurred vision

 - dry mouth